 Change the wording from do you ‘own’ a CPAP machine to do you ‘have’ one.
 In addition, include a prominent warning to patients that they need to bring their mask and machine to the hospital.

-Example: Important: Bring your CPAP mask and machine with you to hospital as it may assist your recovery from general anaesthesia
+Example: Important: Please bring your CPAP mask and machine (including all cables) with you into the hospital as it may be used to assist your recovery from anaesthesia

 Request